benoneal/fenris/README.md

 - Client and server caching of data and rendered html
 - Hot reloading in development
 - Full control of rendered html through `react-helmet`
-- CSRF security on all internal api requests
 - BelowTheFold component for ssr optimization

 Fenris has no opinion/implementation for: